 Taking Diamox does not mean you can climb higher.

 If the symptoms continue to worsen, evacuate immediately.
-There are helicopter evacuation facilities available that we will discuss about shortly.
+There are helicopter evacuation facilities available that we will discuss shortly.

-If the person gets extreme headache, vomits and starts to act unsteady or a little out of sorts then suspect HACE.
+If the person gets an extreme headache, vomits and starts to act unsteady or a little out of sorts then suspect HACE.

 If their heart rate and temperature increase, they become breathless even at rest and their lip start to turn blue, suspect HAPE.